Code-Institute-Submissions/Milestone-13/README.md

 This website is designed for organisations that are members of, or are at least related to the Processing, Packaging or Machinery industries in the United Kingdom who employ or are interested in employing apprentices.
 It is also aimed at apprentices that work for the aforementioned organisations who are interested in investigating the available grants and subsidies available to assist in their education.

-The website aims to provide this often complex information in as clear and concise manner as possible, provide an easy method to contact PPMA BEST for further information and to enforce the Charity's branding by using complimentary colours.
+The website aims to provide this often complex information in as clear and concise a manner as possible, provide an easy method to contact PPMA BEST for further information and to enforce the Charity's branding by using complimentary colours.

 ### User Stories